AlcBa/AlcBa.github.io/README.md

 Content on home page
 ```

+> [!NOTE]
+> The site description will update according to the role, faculty and school.

 > [!WARNING]
 > The site will not build if the image at the specified file path does not exist.